<em>Paulownia</em>, imperial tree: planting, cultivation and care

 Also discover 7 trees with unusual foliage

-To help you choose your Paulownia, read Pascale’s tips
+To choose your Paulownia, read Pascale’s advice

 Frequently asked questions